-My research activities are in the areas of Game Theory, Machine Learning, and Crowdsourcing.
-Specifically, the focus of my work is on the intersection of game theory and human decision-making (incentive design), and how to detect and robustify the weak-spots of AI methods (adversarial artificial intelligence).
+My research activities are in the areas of Game Theory, Machine Learning, and Cybersecurity.
+Specifically, the focus of my work is on how to detect and robustify the weak-spots of AI methods (adversarial artificial intelligence), and the intersection of game theory and human decision-making (incentive design).

 I am looking for excellent prospective M.Sc. and Ph.D. students, that are interested in working on fascinating and applicable research problems.
 Interest, challenge, and great benefits are promised.

 Before joining Ariel University, I was a postdoc scholar at Vanderbilt University, hosted by Prof. Yevgeniy Vorobeychik.
 During this time, I was happy to serve as a Data Science fellow at the Data Science Institute of Vanderbilt University.
 I earned my Ph.D. in Computer Science at Bar-Ilan University where I was lucky to have Prof. David Sarne and Prof. Avinatan Hassidim as my advisors.

 Department of Industrial Engineering and Management

 Encrypted Video Traffic Clustering Demystified.
 In Computers & Security [Impact Factor: 3.062]

 Evasion is not enough: A case study of Android malware.
 In the 4th International Symposium on Cyber Security Cryptology and Machine Learning (CSCML 2020)

 Robust Malicious URL Detection.
 In the 4th International Symposium on Cyber Security Cryptology and Machine Learning (CSCML 2020)

 The Different Path to Purchase of Mobile and Desktop Consumers: Analyzing Consumers’ Progress in the Conversion Funnel Using Hidden Markov Models.
 Statistical Conference in E-Commerce Research (SCECR 2020) [Video]